inttter/iinter.me/content/commit-emojis.md

 While these are still completely valid ways of writing commit messages and are not a problem, most people use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages, which follow this structure.

 ```
-docs: add requirment for Node.js 18 or higher
+docs: add requirement for Node.js 18 or higher
 ```

 This gives some important details about **what** you are changing, and the description of what that commit **is**.

-However, I like to expand my own commit messages on top of the conventional commits by using [Gitmoji](https://gitmoji.dev/), a set of emoji's which links to different convential commits, as well as my own set of emoji that I use for other, more specific purposes.
+However, I like to expand my own commit messages on top of the conventional commits by using [Gitmoji](https://gitmoji.dev/), a set of emoji's which links to different conventional commits, as well as my own set of emoji that I use for other, more specific purposes.
 Some of them are taken from [this](https://gist.github.com/parmentf/035de27d6ed1dce0b36a) GitHub Gist.
 Below, you can see some example use cases of these emoji within the commit message.

 ```
 ✨ feat: add `--fix` option